-You must submit a clear business plan as per the template provided.
+You must submit a clear and sound business plan.

 Your business must be considered a micro enterprise.
 Micro enterprises are defined as 'an enterprise which employs fewer than 10 people and whose annual turnover and / or annual balance sheet total does not exceed EUR 2 million.'